Chapter 8.04

 Sections:

-8.04.030 Section 8.04.752 amended.
+8.04.030 Section 8.04.752 – Amended.

 8.04.040 Penalty clauses adopted.

-Subject to the additions, amendments and deletions set forth in this chapter, the city adopts Title 11, “Health and Safety,” of the Los Angeles County Code by reference, including all amendments thereto through and including the adoption of Los Angeles County Ordinance No. 97-0071 on December 16, 1997.
-(Ord.
-1536 § 1 (part), 1998: prior code § 5-6.01)
+A. Subject to the additions, amendments and deletions set forth in this chapter, the city adopts Title 11, “Health and Safety,” of the Los Angeles County Code by reference, including all amendments thereto through June 30, 2010, and Chapter 8.04, “Public Health Licenses,” of the Los Angeles County Code by reference, including all amendments thereto through October 19, 2010, and together these provisions shall be referred to as the Gardena health code.

-8.04.030 Section 8.04.752 amended.
+8.04.030 Section 8.04.752 – Amended.

 Section 8.04.752 of the County Public Health Licenses Code is amended to read as follows:

-8.04.752 Posting Requirements–Penalty for Non-Compliance Documents Available for Public Review.
+8.04.752 Posting Requirements – Penalty for Non-Compliance Documents Available for Public Review.

 A. Upon issuance by the county health officer, the health officer shall post at every food establishment the Letter Grade Card, the Inspection Score Card, or both, as determined by the county health officer, so as to be clearly visible to the general public and to patrons entering the establishment.
 “Clearly visible to the general public and to patrons” shall mean conspicuously posted in public view along with all other business licenses.